henatan99/tracking-app-react/README.md

 ### MeasuredsByDatePage
 ![Screenshot](docs/trackByDate.png)
 - This page displays all the measureds list corresponding to a particular day.
-- The user can navigate through differnt measured lists filtered by date using selector buttons.
+- The user can navigate through different measured lists filtered by date using selector buttons.
 - The measured list items in this page are linked to Progress page, which displays detailed progress data for a measurement kind.
 ### ProgressPage
 ![Screenshot](docs/progress1.png)  ![Screenshot](docs/progress2.png)